 |Attorney General||The attorney general prosecutes cases that involve the government and gives advice to the president and heads of the executive departments when needed.||8 - 10 lakhs|

-Question: What are the main subjects in law?
+Q: What are the main subjects in law?

-Answer: Subjects like Law of Torts, Family Law, Constitutional Law, Property Law, Company Law, Administrative Law, Civil Law, Criminal Law, etc. are important subjects that are taught in Law.
+A: Subjects like Law of Torts, Family Law, Constitutional Law, Property Law, Company Law, Administrative Law, Civil Law, Criminal Law, etc. are important subjects that are taught in Law.

-Question: Is law a safe career option for Girls?
+Q: Is law a safe career option for Girls?

-Answer: Absolutely.
+A: Absolutely.
 In fact, it is interesting to note that over the years, a large number of law schools are reporting that the majority of students are girls.
 A safe residential environment and the opening up of numerous legal career options have made it a great option for girls.